Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

     Country where the package type is shipped to.

 - *Priority*
     Indication of the priority configured for the package type.
-The priority value determines the package type to be selected by the system if all other criteria coincide with other package types.
+The priority value is used by the system to determine the package type to be used for a shipment when two or more package types have the same criteria.
 The lower the number, the higher the priority.

 - *Additional services (shipping method)*
     Additions services offered as defined by the user.
 Numbers, letters or a combination of characters can be used.